-Lake Norman is seriously one of the coolest places you can visit around the east coast.
+(UPDATED JULY 2022) Lake Norman is seriously one of the most incredible places you can visit around the east coast.
 North of Charlotte, Lake Norman’s region includes Cornelius, Huntersville, Mooresville, and Davidson.
-While lake life is the way of life in this beautiful region, there are many other great things to get into, as well.
+While lake life is the way of life in this beautiful region, there are many other great things to get into.
 Here are the best things to do at Lake Norman, NC, and the reasons we love visiting.

 Note: Lake Norman is a manmade lake with 520 miles of shoreline.
 It also has the largest inner port of both Carolinas.

-My family has fans of Birkdale Village in Huntersville for 20 years or more, a shopping, dining, and entertainment Mecca that also features a movie theater.
+My family has been fans of Birkdale Village, a shopping, dining, and entertainment Mecca that also features a movie theater in Huntersville for 20 years.
 Parking is a breeze and the selection of stores to shop at is impressive.
 A few of my favorites are Barnes & Noble, Fink’s Jewelers, and Poppie’s.
 Don’t miss a delicious dessert from Buttermilk Sky Pie Shop or a tasty barbecue meal from Midwood Smokehouse.
 Check the Birkdale Village website for events happening all year round.

 If antiques are your guilty pleasure, you’ll browse for hours in Oak Street Mill’s 11,000 square-feet.